sebastianreinke/CVCaRe/README.md

 ## License

 This project is licensed under GPL-3.0-or-later.
-Copyright (C) 2022-2024  Sebastian Reinke
+Copyright (C) 2022-2026  Sebastian Reinke

+## Acknowledgement

+This software was developed in the framework of a fellowship from the Deutsche Bundesstiftung Umwelt (DBU) during PhD research at Ruhr-Universität Bochum (RUB) and continues to be developed at Universität Paderborn (UPB).
+The author gratefully acknowledges the institutional support provided at both RUB and UPB.
+The work has been supported by publicly funded research projects.

-## Shape-dependent Electrochemistry
+## Electrochemical Technology

-Find our work also at https://shape-ec.ruhr-uni-bochum.de/
+Find our work also at https://chemie.uni-paderborn.de/arbeitskreise/technische-chemie/linnemann